toramameseven/vbe-client-mini/README.md

 * Push All Vba modules
   * Push all modules form a Src_[xxx.xlsm] folder
   * you can push all modules in the source folder to the excel book.
+* Pull All Vba modules
+  * Pull all modules to a Src_[xxx.xlsm] folder
 * Check modified
   * Check modification among srcXXX, .vbe and .base.
   * The result is shown at Explore Diff
+* Compile Project
+  * Compile select folder project.

 ### Explorer context menu for DIFF: